nucypher/nucypher/docs/source/application_development/porter.rst

             base64(<capsule bytes><bytes of ursula_1 checksum address><bytes of ursula_2 checksum address>...)

-        if some cfrags were already obtained from a subset of Ursulas; for example, retrying after not receiving a threshold of cfrags because some Ursulas may have experienced a blip in connectivity.
-This is an optional optimization that prevents repeated reencryptions from subsequent calls.
+        if some cfrags were already obtained from a subset of Ursulas for a *retrieval kit* in a previous ``/retrieve_cfrags`` call; for example, retrying after receiving less than a threshold of cfrags because some Ursulas may have experienced a blip in connectivity.
+This is an optional optimization that provides retry functionality that skips previously successful reencryption operations.

 Returns
 +++++++